Internal linking means the links between the pages on your website. This is a part of SEO that many people ignore, yet it is VERY powerful.

 To illustrate the point, I took one of my websites and played around with the internal link structure on the site.
 I wanted to see what effect internal linking had on the ranking of my homepage for a keyword phrase I wanted to rank for.

 I cannot tell you the keyword phrase I wanted to rank for, as I don’t want this ongoing experiment to be influenced by people searching for the phrase.
-Members of my “Insider’s Group” know all of the phrases and ranks and even the website, so they can vouch that what I am going to tell you on this page is true and accurate.
+Members of my “Insider’s Group” at the time, knew all of the phrases and ranks and even the website, as this was a live experiment for that group.

 Before starting the experiment, my site ranked between #190 and mid 200s for this main phrase.
 I had one link pointing to the site using that keyword text, but no other optimization for that phrase. e.g. The domain name did not contain that phrase, nor did any page filename, title, etc. In effect, none of the page on the site were optimized for that phrase at all.